top of page

 • Reduced stress and more time for grieving

-• Support navigating the legal and emotional landscape
+• Support navigating the logistical and emotional landscape after a death

 Image by Dominik Lange

-As a trained death doula and grief educator, I guide individuals and families through advance care planning, combining practical guidance with emotional support.
+As a trained death doula and grief educator, I guide individuals and families after a loss, combining practical guidance with emotional support.

 Untitled design - 2025-11-25T083204.525.png